zatrit/openmcskins/README.md

 <a href="https://www.curseforge.com/minecraft/mc-mods/openmcskins"><img src="https://cf.way2muchnoise.eu/versions/620015_latest.svg"></a>

+This mod is not affiliated with Mojang, Optifine, LabyMod, MinecraftCapes mod, Cloaks+, TLauncher, ely.by, 5ZigReborn or Cosmetica mod

 ## What is it?

 This is a mod that allows skins and capes to be use in various ways.